patelpb96/GizmoElementTracers/README.md

 2.  add $DIR to your `$PYTHONPATH`
 3.  clone gizmo_analysis into $DIR

-In commands, that'd be something like:
+In commands, that would be something like:
 ```
 #!bash